Do I Need Therapy?

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Wondering if you may need therapy?
+Asking yourself, do I need therapy?
 Life can come with different stressors and challenges.
-Some can be handled alone, and others may need support beyond your usual coping strategies.
-If you're going through a period in your life where you're experiencing relationship challenges or you're feeling overwhelmed, you may be wondering if the situation is something you can work through on your own or if you may benefit from professional therapy.
+Some can be handled alone, and others may need therapy support beyond your usual coping strategies.
+If you're going through a period in your life where you're experiencing relationship challenges or you're feeling overwhelmed, you may be wondering if the situation is something you should work through on your own or if you may need therapy guidance from a therapist and would benefit from professional therapy.
+Therapy offers tools and support to navigate such situations.

 Getty/Vadym Pastuk